 Some of the major impacts of winter weather on supply chains include:

-- Road closures due to snow and ice that delay freight trucks
+- Road closures due to snow and ice delay freight trucks

 - Extreme weather that grounds cargo planes

 - International delays in cargo flights, ground transport, or sea freight due to weather in other countries